 Martin is a committee man.
 He has numerous schemes and committees organised around the neighbourhood.
 He is so obsessive about every detail of everything he does he is driving his long ...
 See full summary »

-Respectable British sitcom from Independent Television about the middle-class in their middle-age.
-Short-lived (26 episodes) but much admired, the sitcom was all about the simple relationship between Mike and Laura, two fairly unlikely individuals to come together and form an unmarried union.
-Nearing 40, Laura (played by Judi Dench) appears perplexed most of the time...
+British sitcom about the simple relationship between Mike and Laura, two fairly unlikely individuals who come together and form an unmarried union.
+Nearing 40, Laura appears perplexed most of the time.
 Mike sports a perpetual grin.
-The two come together at the insistence of Laura's younger/cuter sister Helen (at a party) and his sweet, inept and endearing character sparks something in the bossy, stubborn, big-softy Laura.
-They never quite hit it off but there's something there that keeps them together.
-Played by real-life husband and wife comedy duo, this ITV production was in the same vein as The Good Life, Butterflies and Ever Decreasing Circles.
+They first meet during a party at the insistence of Laura's younger sister, Helen, and Mike's sweet, inept and endearing character sparks something in the bossy, stubborn, big-softy Laura.
+They never quite hit it off, but there's something there that keeps them together.
 Written by

 Was this review helpful to you?